 In 1997 the main Hospital finally closed.
-Only the Wolvercote Clinic and a small unit with 67 beds known as Horton Haven remained open: the former closed in 2002 and the latter survives to this day.
+Only the Wolvercote Clinic and a small unit with 67 beds known as Horton Haven remained open: the former closed in 2002 but the latter survives to this day.

 Demolition began in 2003 and by 2008 was mostly complete.
 The outer wards and admin block were retained and converted; the tower survived until c.2011 when it was demolished.
 Only the chapel and superintendent's lodge remained unconverted in 2012.